Comment thread maker

 LinkedIn comments realism checklist

-• Keep replies professional enough to feel native to LinkedIn, but natural enough that they do not sound scripted.
+• Keep replies professional but natural enough that they do not sound scripted.

 • Match names, profile credibility, and reaction counts to the type of audience the post would realistically attract.